Tanzania visa process steps and requirements for travelers

 1. Kogatende and the Mara River

 The northern reaches of the Serengeti, particularly around Kogatende and the Mara River, are often overlooked by visitors focused on the central and southern regions.
-However, this area is a hidden gem, especially during the Great Migration.
+However, this area is a hidden gem, especially during the great migration.
 The Mara River crossings, where thousands of wildebeest and zebras brave crocodile-infested waters, are less crowded here compared to the Maasai Mara.
 The landscapes of the northern Serengeti are also more rugged and varied, offering a different perspective on the park’s beauty.

 2. Lamai Wedge